-- 9.3 If, at any point there is a risk of immediate serious harm to a child a referral should be made to the police or CADS immediately.
-Anybody can make a referral. - 9.4 Referral to children's social care
+9.3 If, at any point there is a risk of immediate serious harm to a child a referral should be made to the police or MASH immediately.
+Anybody can make a referral.

+9.4 Referral to children's social care

-Telephone Blackburn with Darwen Borough Council's Children's Advice and Duty Service (CADS) 01254 666400
+Telephone Blackburn with Darwen Borough Council's MASH 01254 666400